Data Protection

 Application-Level Encryption

-All sensitive data is encrypted at the application layer using AES-256 with integrity and context checks.
+All sensitive data is encrypted at the application layer using AES-256-CBC + HMAC-SHA256 (encrypt-then-MAC) with integrity and context checks.
+We use separate keys for encryption and signing.

 It should be noted that little data is protected solely by application-level encryption.
-Identity data is protected by the approach described in Advanced .
+User identity data is protected by the Session Data Vault approach described in Advanced , encrypted in such a way that Trinsic cannot decrypt it at rest.

 Data Scope & Lifetime